Choosing between a 3-axis and a 5-axis CNC machine is one of the most common decisions manufacturers face.

 3-axis CNC machines are versatile tools used across a wide range of industries for various applications.
 Some common applications include:

 3-axis CNC machines are widely used for rapid prototyping in industries such as product design, automotive, aerospace, and consumer electronics.
-They enable the efficient fabrication of prototype parts and components with moderate complexity, allowing designers to iterate designs quickly and test functionality before moving to full-scale production.
+They enable the efficient fabrication of prototype parts and components with moderate complexity, allowing designers to iterate on designs quickly and test functionality before moving to full-scale production.

 Widely used in machine shops, 3-axis CNC machines perform tasks such as milling, drilling, and cutting across diverse materials for various applications.